TEALSK12/introduction-to-computer-science/lesson_15.md

 ## Accommodation/Differentiation

--   Instead of a nursery rhyme, students can recreate a famous scene from a movie or play, depict lyrics from their favorite song, or develop their own unique animations.
+-   Instead of a scene from a play or a nursery rhyme, students can recreate a famous scene from a movie, depict lyrics from their favorite song, or develop their own unique animations.
 Feel free to modify the specification for whichever version will appeal most to your students.
 -   Advanced students can be encouraged to add detail and/or complexity to their project for possible extra credit.
--   For ELL students or students from other cultures, offer the opportunity to choose an animation subject familiar to them rather than requiring a traditional English nursery rhyme.
+-   For ELL students or students from other cultures, offer the opportunity to choose an animation subject familiar to them rather than requiring a traditional English nursery rhyme or play.
     -   If necessary, a non-English language can be used for this assignment without affecting the learning objectives.
 Discuss this option with the student's ELL specialist to determine if it is appropriate.